Joachim075/proparty_hub-server/README.md

-Property_Hub
+# Property_Hub

-Property_hub is an express web server with a postgress database, the server has properties and users.
-Used CORS policy,JWT,Joi,Morgan middle middleware
+Property_Hub is an Express web server with a PostgreSQL database.
+The server manages properties and users.
+It employs CORS policy, JWT, Joi, and Morgan middleware.

-property
+## Property

-Property end_points with CRUD operations on the proparties, here one can Create, Read, Update and Delete.
-With data validation using Joi on Creating.
+Property endpoints support CRUD operations on properties.
+You can Create, Read, Update, and Delete properties.
+Data validation is implemented using Joi when creating properties.

-users
+## Users

-Users end_points for making CRUD operations on the users, here one can Create, Read, Update and Delete.
-With data validation using Joi on Creating and bcrypt on user passwords and JWT on user login.
+User endpoints support CRUD operations on users.
+You can Create, Read, Update, and Delete users.
+Data validation is implemented using Joi when creating users.
+Additionally, bcrypt is used for user passwords, and JWT is utilized for user login.